James Parks (actor)

-James Jean Parks (born November 16, 1968) is an American actor.
+James Jean Parks (born November 16, 1968) is an American actor known for his roles as Texas Ranger Edgar McGraw in From Dusk Till Dawn 2: Texas Blood Money, Kill Bill: Volume 1, Kill Bill: Volume 2, Death Proof and Machete.

+Biography

 Parks was born in Ojai, California.
-His roles include Texas Ranger Edgar McGraw in From Dusk Till Dawn 2: Texas Blood Money, Kill Bill: Volume 1, Kill Bill: Volume 2, Death Proof and Machete.
 Earl McGraw, the father of Edgar McGraw, is played by James's real life father, Michael Parks.
 He portrayed Deputy Gilber in the French horror film Rubber.
 Parks also acted alongside his father again in Kevin Smith's 2011 horror film, Red State, and appeared in Quentin Tarantino's films Django Unchained (as a tracker) and The Hateful Eight (as O.B.
 Jackson).